wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

 tags: ["quantum","symmetry"]
 categories: ["Reviews"]
 toc: true
-summary: "Time reversal symmetry is one of the fundamental requirement of most physics theories.
+summary: "Time reversal symmetry is one of the fundamental requirement of most physical theories.
 However, it is also one of the most strange concepts in the physics, since there is no one can make an experiment to implement the time reversal procedure.
 In this note, we will discuss how time reversal is introduced in physics and what we actually mean by mentioning it.
 The note covers the time reversal in classical mechanics and its representation in quantum theory.
 Some essential mathematical knowledge is required but can be found in Notes/qm."
 ---

 # Time Reversal in Physics